 Things To Know About Homicide Charges

-New York Penal Code Article 125 covers the various statutes involving homicide.
+New York State Penal Law Article 125 covers the various statutes involving homicide.
 There are two main things that separate homicide allegations from any other allegation of criminality.
 The first is that these allegations are incredibly serious.
-The second is that often times the best witness to what actually happened is sadly not able to testify.
+The second is that often the best witness to what actually happened is sadly not able to testify.

 Possible Homicide Defense Strategies